Call us on 0131 297 7322

 From submitting your application to approval normally takes 6 -8 months, so we suggest you don’t give up work during the application and approval process.
 We can be flexible around your working hours.
 For example, we can do home visits in the evenings or at weekends.

 We do require that there is one adult at home full time if you intend to provide a full time placement for a teenager.
+However your employment and finances will be discussed with our Social Worker and have a flexible policy.
 Because you will become self-employed, we cannot guarantee you an income.
 However, you receive a fee and allowances when a teenager or parent and baby is living with you and we will pay short term retainer fees between one teenager leaving and another one coming into your home.
 If you are hoping to provide short break placements, then you will not be required to give up work, as long as you can offer us a few days caring each month.

 It depends whether or not your agency is prepared to share their original assessment with us and whether or not you have fostered teenagers previously.
 However, you will be required to undergo at least some elements of the assessment again.